 Normally, we try to pick the top four machines for any given category, but in this case, the Giga 5 cried out for inclusion, even though it will be beyond the reach of many would-be buyers.

-At first glance, you might wonder why you need two of everything, but having two hoppers and grinders gives the Giga 5 an ability that no other espresso machine on the market has (at least none that we’ve seen so far!)
+At first glance, you might wonder why you need two of everything, but having two hoppers and grinders gives the Giga 5 an ability that no other espresso machine on the market has (at least none we’ve seen so far!)

-Even without them, it’s an awesome machine by any reckoning, and would make a great addition to your kitchen…if you can afford it.
+Even without them, it’s an awesome machine by any reckoning and would make a great addition to your kitchen…if you can afford it.

 Final Thoughts: Best Bean-to-Cup Coffee Machines for Home 2024

-So, what is the best bean to cup coffee machines for home use?
+So, what is the best bean-to-cup coffee machines for home use?

 Given that, here are some reasons one of the other machines might be a better fit for you, your family, and your lifestyle: